 Applicants will need to have achieved an undergraduate degree, equivalent to a UK 2.2 classification or above in, ideally, English or humanities-based (e.g. English Literature, Philosophy or Art History), general fashion, media and other related fields.
 Applicants who have an undergraduate degree in an unrelated subject but are able to demonstrate a commitment to and an understanding of the course subject are encouraged to apply.

 If international applicants are unsure whether they meet the requirements, they can contact us for clarification.
 If we do not have a good enough understanding of an international qualification, we may ask an applicant to obtain a Statement of Comparability from UK ENIC

 Accreditation of Prior Experiential Learning (APEL)

-Exceptional applicants who do not meet the standard entry requirements may still be considered through APEL if they can extensively demonstrate the skills and capacity necessary for academic study at postgraduate level.
+Exceptional applicants who do not meet the standard entry requirements may still be considered through APEL if they can demonstrate the skills and capacity necessary for academic study at this level.
 Sometimes experience is as beneficial as what is learnt in a classroom.
 The admissions and academic teams will consider applications that show exceptional strengths and alternative evidence, which may include:

 - Work experience

 - A brilliant, relevant and credible personal statement